Rundeck Terminology

 Tours

 Rundeck Guided Tours provide interactive walk-throughs to end users to help demonstrate Rundeck processes.
 They can be used to help first time users get familiar with the system, or provide step-by-step instructions for how to execute complicated processes.
-Tours are only available in Process Automation.
+Tours are only available in Runbook Automation.

 Webhooks